Igalia/chisel/doc/quickstart.md

 the case, or if you would like to install a more recent version of Chisel, you should do the following:

-a.
-Install CUPS if it is not already installed.
+1. Install CUPS if it is not already installed.
-b.
-Obtain, compile and install the Chisel code.
+2. Obtain, compile and install the Chisel code.
-c.
-Get the appropriate PPD file for your braille device.
+3. Get the appropriate PPD file for your braille device.

 For instance, in the case of an Index Basic-D in an Ubuntu environment, you would do the following:

-a. `git clone git://github.com/Igalia/chisel.git`
+1. `git clone git://github.com/Igalia/chisel.git`
-b. `cd chisel && make && sudo make install`
+2. `cd chisel && make && sudo make install`
-c. `chisel -S chisel-ppd cat indexbraille/basic-d > basic-d.ppd`
+3. `chisel -S chisel-ppd cat indexbraille/basic-d > basic-d.ppd`

 Please see the Chisel `readme.md` for additional options.